Sindhujayeswanthkumar/MLESA/another-page.md

 ---
 layout: default
 title: Machine Learning for Engineering and Science Applications
-description: This is Syllabus of the course
+description: Look into the syllabus of the course.
 ---

 ## Syllabus